codership/documentation/galeracluster/source/mysqlwsrepoptions.rst

 | **Support**             | *Introduced:*       | 1                                 |
 +-------------------------+---------------------+-----------------------------------+

 This parameter defines whether or not the node participates in replication.
-When set to ``OFF``, the node functions as a standard standalone MySQL database server.
+When set to ``OFF``, the node remains in the cluster but ceases replication, functioning as a standard standalone MySQL database server.
 No transactions made during this session replicate to the cluster.

+Bear in mind that this parameter does not cause the node to leave the cluster.
+The node continues to communicate with the cluster, it only ceases to replicate transactions from the cluster.
+Additionally, this parameter is a session variable.
+If you set it to global, the setting remains in effect for future sessions.

 .. code-block:: mysql